NiklasRosenstein/python-builddsl/README.md

     (as they introduce a new scope that can not be captured by the function definition that is a multi-line lambda is transpiled to).

+5. **Macros**

+    Macros are plugins that can be enabled in the Kahmi DSL parser to implement custom parsing logic following a macro identifier.
+The Kahmi DSL parser comes with a YAML plugin out of the
+    box:

+    ```python
+    buildscript {
+      dependencies = !yaml {
+        - kahmi-git
+        - kahmi-python
+      }
+    }
+    ```

 ## Built-ins

 Kahmi only provides two additional built-in functions on top of what is provided by Python, and